pchemguy/spec-kit/templates/capabilities/capabilities.md

 * **NFFF Aspect** — the capability's primary purpose is to define how the user accesses, interacts with, or experiences the system, and it does not operate on core-state semantics.

 When both appear present, the LLM MUST classify based on the dominant semantic role.

 ---

+##### Constraints

+A Supporting Functional Capability MUST:

+- remain semantically subordinate to at least one Core User Capability;
+- operate on or govern conceptual core state;
+- remain within the same broader user mental model as the associated Core User Capability.

+A Supporting Functional Capability MUST NOT:

+- define a distinct user-facing form, runtime environment, or delivery context;
+- subsume a Core User Capability;
+- absorb a promotable NFFF Aspect.

+---